jorgeluceda/csharp-products/README.md

 * Perform thorough validation and allow focus change when the button is clicked.
 * Use an error provider to display an error when the name does not validate.
 * If the name is valid, then add the name to the list view.
 Clear the name in the text box, after it is added to the list view.
+* When the notify icon is clicked, make the application visible and activate it.

 ### Laz
 * Save Size button: set the user setting for the size to the current client size and save the settings.
 Anchor the button to the lower left corner of the group box.